-There are no service alerts at this time.
+There are no DEP issued Service Alerts at this time.

-There are no service alerts at this time.
+There are no DEP issued Service Alerts at this time.

 NJDEP Boil Water Advisories